 Stag Beetle Larvae in my garden

 I decided to a bit of work in the garden yesterday afternoon.
 As I was clearing away some of the dead wood from some old tree stumps round the back of my shed, I came across these wee beasties.
 They were massive.
-Unfortunately they were a tad camera-shy, but before they curled up, they were around 50mm long and 8-10mm in diameter…
+Unfortunately they were a tad camera-shy, but before they curled up, they were around 50mm -80mm long and 8mm-10mm in diameter…

 They certainly seem able to chew some quite impressive holes in these rotting tree stumps – some 10mm-12mm in diameter.